tdh424/pmph-e2025-pub/HelperCode/README.md

 Please also read the comment below function `mk_input` in `mssp.fut`.
 This dynamic casting of type sizes will be very useful later on, when we flatten parallelism in Futhark.

+## Lab3: C++ programming demonstrating templates and operator overloading

+File [Demo-C++/templates.cpp](Demo-C++/templates.cpp) demonstrates the use of C++ templates aimed at building a result vector by applying a generic binary operator to corresponding elements from two input vectors.
+This is tested for addition and multiplication operators.
+Moreover, we demonstrate generic-type towers by also abstracting out as a type parameter the underlying element type.
+For example, we can define addition over vectors of floats, but also over vector of complex numbers.
+Of course, the latter requires defining a `Complex` class that is itself parameterized over the underlying numeric type, and which overloads the `+` and `*` operators.

+File [Demo-C++/stencil.cpp](Demo-C++/stencil.cpp) shows a straightforward implementation of a 2D stencil of radius one.
+Function `stencil2DFlat` implements the stencil by flattening the indexing, because in C++ and CUDA it is not possible to declare multi-dimensional arrays when their shape is not statically known.
+Function `stencil2DNice` demonstrates how nicer expression can be achieved by using a wrapper class `Array2D` which overloads the `[]` operator, thus allowing multidimensional indexing of form `[i][j]`.
+Importantly, this does not diminish performance because the `gcc/nvcc` compiler can inline and optimize away the intermediate structures.
+Similarly as before, templates can be used to abstract out the element type.